kaleabmelkie/meseret/README.md

   methods: {
     async tickToggle(): Promise<boolean> {
-      const task = factory.documetify(this) // for static-type support of the `this` in this document's context task.done = !task.done
+      const task = factory.documentify(this) // for static-type support of the `this` in this document's context task.done = !task.done
       await task.save()
-      return Promise.resolve(task.done)
+      return task.done
     }
   },